christophevg/letmelearn/README.md

 So, the setup/architecture of this application will be my (currently) prefered one:

-* a SP(A/)PWA
+* a SP(A/)PWA based on Vue(tify)
-* using OAuth/OpenID Connect for authentication/authorization
+* using OAuth/OpenID Connect for authentication by Google
-* to access data from a RESTful service
+* using a RESTful service
+* to access documents in MongoDB

 ## Implementation Steps